 CRM software

-Cost: $25 to $150 per month
+Cost: $25 to $150 per month (2026 estimate)

-Is This Tax-Deductible?: Yes, CRM subscriptions are deductible.
+Is this tax-deductible?
+Yes, CRM subscriptions are deductible.

 Email marketing tools

-Cost: $15 to $100 per month
+Cost: $15 to $100 per month (2026 estimate)

-Is This Tax-Deductible?: Yes, real estate email marketing tools are deductible.
+Is this tax-deductible?
+Yes, real estate email marketing tools are deductible.

-Common Mistake: Sending the same email to every contact, even though buyers and sellers need different information.
+Common mistake: Sending the same email to every contact, even though buyers and sellers need different information.
 Create small segments, such as “new buyers,” “active sellers,” or “past clients,” so each group gets content that actually fits their situation.

-Cost: $20 to $200 per month
+Cost: $20 to $200 per month (2026 estimate)

 Total cost of software and technology